Airport Surveillance Radar Market Size,Share,Trend,Analysis,Growth Forecast 2026

 Regional Analysis

-The geographic analysis of the global airport surveillance radar market includes North America, Europe, Asia-Pacific, the Middle East & Africa, and Latin Africa.
+The geographic analysis of the Global Stratospheric UAV Payload Technology Market covers North America, Europe, Asia-Pacific, and the rest of the world.

-The market in North America was valued at USD 462.9 million in 2018.
-The US and Canada are the country-level markets in North America.
-The market in the region is expected to reach USD 689.0 million by 2025, expanding at a 5.85% CAGR during the forecast period.
-This growth can be attributed to increasing investments by the US government for the modernizing of airports.
-Furthermore, technological advancements and the presence of prominent players such as Raytheon Company, Northrop Grumman Corporation, Lockheed Martin Corporation are factors driving the market growth.
+North America led the market with a valuation of USD 229.76 million in 2018, and the regional market is expected to reach USD 277.43 million by 2024 at a CAGR of 3.25% during the forecast period.
+This can be attributed to the presence of major manufacturers such as Lockheed Martin Corporation and Arca Space Corporation in the region.

-Europe accounted for the second-largest share of the market in 2018.
-The European market includes the UK, Germany, France, Russia, and the rest of Europe.
-The presence of prominent players such as ASELSAN AS, BAE Systems, and Thales Group is propelling the growth of the regional market.
-The airport surveillance radar market in Europe is expected to reach USD 444.7 million by 2025 at a CAGR of 6.07% during the forecast period.

-Asia-Pacific constituted a large share of the global market in 2018.
-The market in the region has been divided into China, Japan, India, South Korea, and the rest of Asia-Pacific.
-The regional market was valued at USD 236.5 million in 2018 and is expected to reach USD 413.0 million by 2025, expanding at a CAGR of 8.29% during the forecast period.
-Increasing air passenger traffic in developing economies such as China and India and growing need to enhance passenger safety are driving the growth of the market in the region.
+Europe was the second-largest market with a valuation of USD 100.9 million in 2018; the European market is projected to exceed USD 128.6 million by 2024 at a 4.18% CAGR.
+Market growth in the region is driven by terrorist incidents and the influx of illegal immigrants from countries such as Syria, Iraq, and Libya.

 Competitive Analysis